tsuru/crane/docs/source/index.rst

     id: servicename
     username: username_to_auth
     password: ****************
+    team: team_responsible_to_provide_service
     endpoint:
       production: production-endpoint.com

 Change it at will to configure your service.
-Id is the id of your service, it must be unique.
-You must provide a production endpoint that will be invoked by tsuru when application developers ask for new instances and are binding their apps to their instances.
+Id is the id of your service, it must be unique.You must provide a production endpoint that will be invoked by tsuru when application developers ask for new instances and are binding their apps to their instances.

+You should have a role with **service.create** permission to be able to create a new service in tsuru.

 For more details, see the text "Services API Workflow": http://tsuru.rtfd.org/services-api-workflow.